 What is night diving and 21 night diving tips for your first night dive

-Night diving is fun to do as a scuba diver.
-At the beginning it can be a daunting thought to dive down into the darkness and gloom.
-But once you get over this feeling, you’ll realise that night diving adds a whole new dimension to the sport.
+Night diving is fun, but a the beginning it can be a daunting thought to dive in the dark.
+But once you get over this feeling you’ll realise that night diving is an exciting new dimension to the sport.

 Why do scuba dives night dive?

 The reason this dive on the Thistlegorm was so special is because it’s not that often this can be done.
 So I’m one of the privileged few that have done this night dive.